 Vincent J. Maloney Catholic Junior High School has a proud history and a culture that emphasizes faith values with good taste and modesty as the rule of thumb.
 The dress policy requires the appearance of students to be such that it does not offend those with whom they associate and respects the range and development of all students within the school.
+Please note that VJM School Council reviews the dress code annually.

-- 1) Clothing should not expose any of the 4 B's, breasts, bellies, backs and butts.
-Clothing is expected to be clean and in good repair with no undergarments visible. - 2) Skirts and shorts should be no shorter than half way between the knee and the inseam.
-A good rule is that they should extend past the fingertips when arms are held at the side. - 3) Halter tops or spaghetti strap tank tops are not appropriate for school.
-Tank tops are not acceptable for boys.
-Shoulder straps must be a minimum of 8 cm. in width so that much of the shoulder is covered. - 4) Clothes carrying messages, whether written or in picture form, that are profane, demeaning, or in poor taste (by our standards) are not appropriate.
-Language or pictures involving drugs, alcohol, weapons or violence are prohibited.
+- 1) Clothing should not expose the chest, belly, back and backside.
+Clothing is expected to be clean and in good repair with no undergarments visible. - 2) Skirts cannot be shorter than half way between the knee and the inseam.
+Shorts warn must completely cover the buttocks both standing and sitting and would have an inseam of about 3 inches or the width of the hand. - 3) Halter tops or spaghetti strap tank tops are not appropriate for school.
+Shoulder straps must be a minimum of 4 inches in width so that much of the shoulder is covered.
+Sleaveless shirts are allowed as long as it is a finished seam, (not cut off,) and undergarments or the chest are not exposed.
+Muscle shirts, tank tops or cut-off shirts are not acceptable. - 4) Clothes carrying messages, whether written or in picture form, that are profane, demeaning, or in poor taste (by our standards) are not appropriate.
+Language or pictures involving drugs, alcohol, sexuality, weapons or violence are prohibited.

-As fashion trends change regularly, school staff reserve the right to decide about the appropriateness of any student attire at school.
-Students in violation of our dress regulations will be asked to change or arrange to have other clothing brought to school.
-We recognize and respect the wide variance in taste and acceptability that is part of our society outside of the school, but within the school we feel that it is our responsibility to balance individual freedom with our goal to maintain a culture that respects our Catholic/Christian values and morals.
-Please take into consideration that we can have students between the ages of 11 and 15.
+Students in violation of the above will be asked to change or arrange to have other clothing brought to school.
+We recognize and respect the wide variance in taste and acceptability that is part of our society outside of the school, but within the school we feel that it is our responsibility to balance individual freedom with the influence this may have on others in the school.
 Upon entering the school, students must remove all headwear.
 Hats and jackets are to be left in lockers during instructional times.
-Hats worn to classes will be stored in the office and returned at the end of the day (or longer in the case of repeats).
+Hats worn to classes will be taken & stored in the office and returned at the end of the day (or longer in the case of repeats).
 Students will face consequences for repeat offences.
 A good rule of thumb regarding clothing is if you are not sure whether it would meet dress regulations please do not wear it.